Dgarc359/py-voice-clone/README.md

 A simple application to clone voices.
 Audio is outputted to the default sound device instead of being saved to a file.

+Currently following along with the fine-tuning video in the references section and architecting the code so that it can easily be re-used on other datasets without a lot of manual steps

 **Available Utilities**
 * Audacity labeling and audio splitting automation
 * Faster Whisper ljspeech dataset creation